This post may contain affiliate links. Purchasing through them helps support this website. This post may also contain items gifted for consideration.

 Shop our Jackets:

 Hiking Boots and Socks: I did a LOT of research about hiking boots.
-The last thing I wanted was to be uncomfortable while hiking to the epic waterfalls that Yosemite is so famous for.
+The last thing I wanted was to be uncomfortable while hiking the popular trails to the epic waterfalls that Yosemite is so famous for.
 Unlike my usual overpacking, I packed a pair of sneakers and a pair of hiking boots for this trip….and that was IT.
-I wore the hiking boots everyday, and the sneakers were just for the drive to and from San Diego.
+I wore the hiking boots everyday (even off the hiking trails), and the sneakers were just for the drive to and from San Diego.
 So a great pair of hiking boots?
 Will be pretty much all you need (and a cleaner pair of shoes).

 Shop Our Hiking Boots and Socks:

 Backpack: No purses necessary.
-I brought one great backpack (one of my favorite leather backpacks) that worked for everything from carrying food on hikes to keeping my camera dry while kayaking.
+I brought one great backpack (one of my favorite leather backpacks) that worked for everything from carrying food on hikes to keeping my camera dry while kayaking, to even a small guide to spring wildflowers.

 Shop my Favorite Backpacks: